redcraft-org/redcraft_internal_workspace/communication/2021 delay.md

 - Website (redcraft_website)
 - Minecraft server configuration and template generation (redcraft_server_template)
 - Plugin to protect chests and containers (RedCraftProtect)
-- Medal system for "achivements" (RedCraftMedals)
+- Medal system for "achievements" (RedCraftMedals)

 As a reminder, all these projects are available on GitHub at the following address: https://github.com/redcraft-org.